 The International Traffic Safety Data and Analysis Group (IRTAD) of the International Transport Forum (ITF) organised a Meeting in Paris, France, on 2 April 2019, in which the latest international road safety developments were discussed.
 NTUA contributed actively with the following presentation:

-The European Transport Safety Council (ETSC) is organizing the REVIVE Conference which will take place in Brussels, on 18 June 2019.
-This conference will bring together road safety practitioners and legislators, and those working in the fire and rescue and emergency medical systems.
-It will provide an opportunity to learn more about the work of the REVIVE project and to discuss good practice in the emergency response across Europe.
-The aim of the REVIVE project is to map Emergency Medical Service (EMS) and Rescue and Fire Service (RFS) practices in the EU28 and raise the profile of both EMS and RFS on the national and European political agendas.
+The European Transport Safety Council (ETSC) organized the REVIVE Conference which took place with great success in Brussels, on 18 June 2019.
+This conference brought together road safety practitioners and legislators, and those working in the fire and rescue and emergency medical systems.
+It provided an opportunity to learn more about the work of the REVIVE project and to discuss good practice in the emergency response across Europe.
+The aim of the REVIVE project was to map Emergency Medical Service (EMS) and Rescue and Fire Service (RFS) practices in the EU28 and raise the profile of both EMS and RFS on the national and European political agendas.

 The 4th SaferAfrica Dialogue Platform Workshop took place with great success in Brussels, Belgium, on 4th of April 2019.
 After the previous workshops in Marrakech, (Morocco, November 2017), Athens, (Greece, April 2018) and Abidjan, (Ivory Coast, November 2018), this workshop focused on SaferAfrica Overview and current activities, the Road Safety Observatories and Capacity Building in Africa.
 The SaferAfrica partners, the members of the Management Board and African Stakeholders coming from Cameroon, Nigeria, Egypt, Ethiopia, Kenya, Uganda, Zambia have contributed actively to the discussion n the future of road safety in Africa.
 NTUA actively contributed with the following presentation: The SaferAfrica African Road Safety Observatory